Karlskrona: Air transport

 The nearest airport to the city is Ronneby Airport, near Ronneby, with scheduled flights to Stockholm (Bromma and Arlanda).
 191,168 people transited through this airport in 2009.

 Religion

 There are three important churches in Karlskrona.
-Fredrikskyrkan (The Frederick church) was designed by Nicodemus Tessin the Younger, who was influenced by Italian architecture.
+Fredrikskyrkan (The Fredrik Church) was designed by Nicodemus Tessin the Younger, who was influenced by Italian architecture.
 The foundation of that church was laid in 1720, and it was inaugurated in 1744.
 It differs from usual Swedish churches in its orange color, adornment and its two towers despite not being a bishop's church.

-Trefaldighetskyrkan (Church of Holy Trinity), also called The German Church, was built between 1697–1709, following Tessin's drawings.
+Trefaldighetskyrkan (Church of Holy Trinity), commonly known as Tyska kyrkan (The German Church) was built between 1697 and 1709, following Tessin's drawings.
 It is likewise located at the market square in the centre core.
 The dome-shaped roof also takes its influence from Italian architecture and is rarely seen on Swedish churches.

-Karlskrona Admiralty Church (Amiralitetskyrkan) was built in 1685 in red-painted wood and is one of Sweden's largest wooden churches.
-Outside the church there is a well-known statue called Rosenbom.
+Amiralitetskyrkan (Karlskrona Admiralty Church) was built in 1685 in red-painted wood and is one of Sweden's largest wooden churches.
+Just outside of the church there is a well-known statue called Rosenbom.